 Pull the hair ends that you left out in Step 2 over the mid-section of your bow bun.

 After you’ve pulled your braids over the bun, wrap the remaining ends around the bun to finish your bow bun.

 Here’s your final look.
-If needed, add some shine to your braids with a hair oil or hair serum.
+Add some shine to your braids with a hair oil or hair serum if needed.
 Try out Suave Professionals Moroccan Infusion Styling Oil, a product that’s infused with Moroccan Argan oil.
-This works to deliver a long-lasting shine without weighing down your hair.
+This delivers a long-lasting shine without weighing down your hair.
 Bonus: It smells awesome!